-- Swirlie: One of the treatments Lee is subjected to in order to make him confess.
+- Swirlie: One of the treatments Lee is subjected to by Mexican police in order to make him confess.

 - Wide-Eyed Idealist: Boyce is initially proud to be working (indirectly) with American intelligence.
 When he learns of them doing things that contradict his ideals he agrees to provide info to the Soviet Union as a way of shaming them.
 Ultimately he winds up being disappointed by both sides.